Why It Pays to “Discover” Online Banking

 For the longest time, banking to me seemed like mostly a practice in making the best of a bad situation.
 After all, how many people actively discuss what they enjoy about their bank?
 Instead, it’s mostly complaints about rising fees and buggy apps.
 Because of this and since I didn’t have any big issues with Wells Fargo and wasn’t paying any maintenance fees for my decades-old account, I assumed I couldn’t really ask for more.

 That was until I turned my sights to internet banking.
 Suddenly I learned that I could be actually earning on my savings while still avoiding fees.
-Since then, I’ve actually opened a few online bank accounts — but my first and most-used of these accounts comes from Discover Bank.
+Since then, I’ve actually opened a few online bank accounts — but my first and most-used of these accounts come from Discover Bank.
 So let’s dive into what advantages online institutions offer as well as what I like about Discover Bank specifically.

 What Online-Only Banks Have to Offer

 The way I’ve utilized my checking account over the past few years isn’t exactly normal or smart.
-Aside from receiving my direct deposit and being used to pay rent, it basically acts a slush fund for my wife and me that just sits there until we need it.
+Aside from receiving my direct deposit and being used to pay rent, it basically acts as a slush fund for my wife and me that just sits there until we need it.
 That’s not a terrible idea but, then again, it doesn’t earn us anything either.
 That’s why I decided it would be better to open a real savings account that would at least get us some interest.

 Brick and Mortar Rates